Riftbound FAQ

 When in doubt, assume it is a target — the list below covers the only situations where it is not:

-- It is only a location requirement for another target (CR 352.10.b).
-Words like "at a battlefield" narrow down which objects are valid targets; the battlefield itself is not a target - unless the effect lets you choose which of several battlefields to affect, as in "Kill all units at a battlefield."
+• It is only a location requirement for another target.[355.10.b] Words like "at a battlefield" narrow down which objects are valid targets; the battlefield itself is not a target — unless the effect lets you choose which of several battlefields to affect, as in "Kill all units at a battlefield."

-- It is part of a trigger condition, cost, or replacement effect (CR 352.10.c, CR 352.10.c.1).
-Objects referenced in "when X happens" conditions, payment costs (see also When do I pay costs within instructions using "may"?), or "instead" effects are not targets. e.g., the dying unit in "When a friendly unit dies, kill a gear" is not a target - only the gear is.
+• It is part of a trigger condition, cost, or replacement effect.[355.10.c][355.10.c.1] Objects referenced in "when X happens" conditions, payment costs (see also When do I pay costs within instructions using "may"?), or "instead" effects are not targets. e.g., the dying unit in "When a friendly unit dies, kill a gear" is not a target — only the gear is.

-- There is no real choice involved (CR 352.10.d).
-If an effect applies to every object meeting a description rather than a specific one you pick, nothing is targeted. e.g., "Kill all units at battlefields" targets nothing because you are not choosing among individual units.
+• There is no real choice involved.[355.10.d] If an effect applies to every object meeting a description rather than a specific one you pick, nothing is targeted. e.g., "Kill all units at battlefields" targets nothing because you are not choosing among individual units.

-- The instruction uses "must" (CR 352.10.f).
-This signals the choice is made on resolution rather than upfront. e.g., "You must recycle one of your runes" does not target, whereas "Recycle a rune you control" does.
+• The instruction uses "must".[355.10.f] This signals the choice is made on resolution rather than upfront. e.g., "You must recycle one of your runes" does not target, whereas "Recycle a rune you control" does.

 Does "you may" mean I choose the target at resolution?

-Targets are always declared when putting a spell or ability on the chain (CR 352.7), not at resolution.
+Targets are always declared when putting a spell or ability on the chain,[355.8] not at resolution.
 If a "you may" effect involves choosing a game object, that choice is still a target and must be declared upfront.
-The "you may" means the effect is optional - you can decline to complete it on resolution - but it does not defer when the target is declared.
+The "you may" means the effect or ability is optional — you can decline to complete it on resolution — but it does not defer when the target is declared.

 Example

-When playing this spell, you must immediately declare both targets: the friendly unit to move and an Equipment to attach.
-You cannot wait until resolution to decide which Equipment to name, and you cannot put the spell on the chain without a valid Equipment target at all.
+When this triggered ability is put on the chain, you must immediately declare the gear to kill as a target.
+You cannot wait until resolution to decide which gear to name, and you cannot put the ability on the chain without a valid gear target at all.

-The "you may" only means you can decline to complete the attach when the spell resolves - it does not make the Equipment target optional.
+The "you may" only means you can decline to complete the kill when the ability resolves — it does not make the gear target optional.

 How was this page?